Richardaeld/tdd-basics/README.md

-Test driven deelopment basics with jest
+Test-driven development basics with jest